rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/dynamic-configurations/_index.md

 The root node is the root of the configuration hierarchy tree.
 There is only one root node per configuration hierarchy.
 Its name is the same as the name you provide while creating the configuration hierarchy.
+The root node allows you to add an attribute, add/upload configuration files, and apply the base lebel configuration parameters to a device.

  It may contain multiple file nodes and exactly one attribute node.

 In this case, the root node is consequently ***example***.